50-26-Great Vocals

 27. BACAROLLE “Tales of Hoffman” (1991)

-Vocalist: Montserrat Caballe / Shirley Verrett (New Philharmonic Orch.
-Anton Guadagno cond.)
+Vocalist: Montserrat Caballe / Shirley Verrett (New Philharmonic Orch. / Anton Guadagno cond.)

 Writer/Composer: Jacques Offenbach / completed by Jules Barber (1880)

-This classical folk song, sung by a gondolier in Offenbach’s Opera, is beyond beautiful!
-With the orchestra almost whispering with emerging chirps and birdlike sounds, the emerging vocal performances here are a stunning example of a magnificent rhapsody with the blending voices of Caballe and Verrett.
-This is Montserrat’s second selection on our list.
-Check out the effect of this number when Guido’s wife discovers her husband may still be alive in the concentration camp in Life Is Beautiful.
-A Simply Captivating operatic experience!
+This Classical folk song, sung by a gondolier in Offenbach’s Opera, is beyond beautiful!
+With the orchestra almost whispering with emotional chirps and birdlike sounds, the emerging vocal performances here are a stunning example of a magnificent rhapsody with the blending voices of Caballe and Verrett.
+We are stunned at Montserrat’s 2nd selection on our list.
+Please check out the effect of this number when Guido’s wife discovers her husband may still be alive in the concentration camp in this extraordinary scene from the film, Life Is Beautiful.
+The melody certainly captures our heart—and it simply cannot be denied, even if Opera is not your “cup of tea,” it is one of the most stirring and emotionally performed duets in Classical music history…A Stunning and Captivating operatic experience!

 26. AND SO IT GOES (1990)